chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 ./chef-automate upgrade run --airgap-bundle automate-latest.aib
 ```

-Output will look like this:
+The output will look like this:

 ```sh
 Installing airgap install bundle